 First-Year Residential Academic Programs (RAPs)

-Gorman: Careers in Law RAP, Social Justice & Activism RAP, Cultural Explorations RAP, IMPACT Service Learning RAP
+Gorman: Social Justice & Activism RAP, Sustainability and Society RAP, IMPACT: Self-Awareness, Social Justice & Service RAP

 Central is in close proximity to the Studio Arts building, Fine Arts Center, Newman Center, University Health Services, Isenberg School of Management, Franklin Dining Commons, and more.